BanarasHinduUniversity/ISBHU/README.md

 ----------------------------------------------------------------------------------------------

 >**How to Use:**
-Use the source file sample_BHU_ppt.tex and directory "Logo" where BHU University logo will be present in jpg or png format.
+Use the source file IS_BHU_PPT.tex and directory "Logo" where BHU University logo will be present in jpg or png format.
 Windows (LaTeX) OR UNIX/Linux (Texlive)

->     $ xelatex  sample_BHU_ppt.tex
+>     $ xelatex  IS_BHU_PPT.tex
->     $ pdflatex sample_BHU_ppt.tex
+>     $ pdflatex IS_BHU_PPT.tex

-Output file will be created in the same directory of *tex file at sample_BHU_ppt.pdf
+Output file will be created in the same directory of *.tex file as IS_BHU_PPT.pdf